Skip to main content

 sudo nano /etc/ssh/sshd_config

-# Uncomment line and change port to any you prefer, I suddgest to 4 or 5 digits port
+Uncomment line and change port to any you prefer, I suggest you to pick 4 or 5 digits port

 #Port 22